ooni/backend/docs/reprocess-report.md

 ## Marking autoclaved files for reprocessing

-TBD.
+The _autoclaved_ files are selected for reingestion and reprocessing based on their `code_ver`.
+If `autoclaved.code_ver` matches `centrifugation.py:CODE_VER` then the file is skipped altogether (file is not read and decompressed, json is not parsed).
+If `autoclaved.code_ver` is _compatible_ with `Feeder.min_compat_code_ver` (greater-equal-than) then the corresponding PostgreSQL table is not re-written during a centrifugation pass.
+So it can be used to reduce amount of burned CPU and database disk IO.

+_autoclaved_ file may be marked with `code_ver` equal to 0 (`CODE_VER_REPROCESS`) to force reprocessing of all the feature-tables for this file.
+There should be no reasons for that besides, maybe, clean-up after a manual database modifications.

+Reingestion is different from reprocessing as it may handle changes to autoclaved files themselves and update `autoclaved`, `report`, `measurement` tables accordingly.
+The easiest way to force reingestion manually is to set `autoclaved.file_sha1` to all-zeros of something like `digest('', 'sha1')`.
+One of the possible reasons for that is [report deletion](./delete-report.md).

 ## GNU Make crutch for Airflow

 Airflow has an issue in a scheduler, it starts consuming unreasonable amount of resources if there are thousands of _running_ DAGs.
 So, reprocessing of ≈2300 daily buckets of OONI data has to be micro-managed.
-One of the usual Linix tools to execute parallel processes is GNU Make, so, it was takeo for the [`pipeline-reprocess`](https://github.com/ooni/sysadmin/blob/4defab8e92a2e53e2679a17214162ed058089e7f/scripts/pipeline-reprocess) script.
+One of the usual Linux tools to execute parallel processes is GNU Make, so, it was taken for the [`pipeline-reprocess`](https://github.com/ooni/sysadmin/blob/4defab8e92a2e53e2679a17214162ed058089e7f/scripts/pipeline-reprocess) script.

 The way to use the script is the following: